Ullar-Kask/Udacity-DRLND/p1/Report.md

 - `dqn_agent.py` - defines the agent
 - `monitor.py` - defines how the agent and the environment interact with each other

+### Learning Algorithm

+Reinforcement learning tends to to unstable when neural networks are used to represent the action values.
+To overcome these instabilities the following two techniques are used in the project:
+- Experience Replay
+- Fixed Q-Targets

+**Experience Replay**

+When the agent interacts with the environment, the sequence of experience tuples (state, action, reward, next state, flag to indicate if episode is completed) is stored in the replay buffer (the buffer size is controlled by a hyperparameter).
+Experience replay tuples sampled from the buffer at random are used to prevent action values from oscillating or diverging catastrophically.
+The tuples are gradually added to the buffer as the agent is interacting with the environment.

+Replaying experience samples from the replay buffer helps to break harmful correlations, learn from individual tuples multiple times, recall rare occurrences, and in general make better use of gathered experience.

+**Fixed Q-Targets**

+In the fixed Q-targets framework the deep Q-learning algorithm uses two separate neural networks with identical architectures (primary and target networks).
+The weights of the primary network are updated at every timestep, but weights of the target network are updated less often (after every n timesteps controlled by a hyperparameter).
+The temporal difference targets (TD targets) of an action are calculated based on the values stored in the target network.
+As these weights are updated less frequently we are able to avoid a form of harmful correlation whereby we shift the parameters of the network based on a constantly moving target.

 ### Hyperparameters